IBM/MAX-Adversarial-Cryptography/README.md

 - In addition setup your [AWS S3 command line](https://aws.amazon.com/cli/) which can be used to create buckets and/or add files to COS.
    - Export AWS_ACCESS_KEY_ID with your COS `access_key_id` and AWS_SECRET_ACCESS_KEY with your COS `secret_access_key`

-### Setup IBM CLI & ML CLI
+### Set Up IBM CLI & ML CLI

 - Install [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started)
-  - Login using `bx login` or `bx login --sso` if within IBM
+  - Log in using `bx login` or `bx login --sso` if within IBM
 - Install [ML CLI Plugin](https://dataplatform.ibm.com/docs/content/analyze-data/ml_dlaas_environment.html)
   - After install, check if there is any plugins that need update
     - `bx plugin update`
-  - Make sure to setup the various environment variables correctly:
+  - Make sure to set up the various environment variables correctly:
     - `ML_INSTANCE`, `ML_USERNAME`, `ML_PASSWORD`, `ML_ENV`